Boho Curtain Ideas: Free-Spirited with a Purpose

 Boho is perhaps the only decor style that juxtaposes patterns with patterns in abundance, in several layers, and not necessarily confined to a palette.
 So, you’re allowed to be as adventurous as you want.

-Incorporate one of the traditional motifs such as lattice, paisley, trellis, ikat, kilim or tribal influence in the curtains.
+Incorporate one of the traditional motifs such as lattice, paisley, trellis, ikat, kilim, or tribal influence in the curtains.
 The curvy and intricate detailing of the patterns as well as their multi-geographic origins contribute to upholding bohemian philosophy evidently.
 Imagine how curtains like Crystal Cavern can transport you to erstwhile Persia with its rich kilim pattern.
 Or go for color-exploding abstract curtains whose non-conforming shapes very well voice the essence of the style.
 Or go for floral or botanical print curtains that suitably team up with the jungle of indoor plants so typical of boho decor.
-Let Gravar and Crystal River give you inspiration.
+And load up the room with color-bursting floral bouquets to match the botanicals of your drapes.
+Do read our tips on the seven essential elements of floral design to achieve this.

 Be assured that overuse of patterns will render a busy look to your room, so if you’re instead looking for solid curtains to rest the eye, fabrics like Light Amber or Yamini Mombasa are perfectly suited to counterbalance a bold printed wallpaper for a boho chic look.